luis33338/battlestax-tutorial/TUTORIAL.md

 Each file in our functions folder represents a REST API endpoint Take a look at the `insertGame.js` file inside the `functions` folder.
 ![insert](./tutorial/insert.png)
 For the moment, this REST API endpoint is stubbed out.
-If we use this as it, it will simple give us back "Hello, World"
+If we use this as it, it will simple give us back `{"hello":"world"}`

 ```javascript
 exports.handler = async (event, context) => {